Blueberry Could Be Another Weapon In War Against Alzheimer's Disease

 Krikorian and colleagues at University of Cincinnati Academic Health Center carried out two human studies to follow up on earlier clinical trials.

 The first study involved 47 adults aged 68 and older, who had mild cognitive impairment, a risk condition for Alzheimer's disease.
-The researchers gave them either freeze-dried blueberry powder, which is equivalent to a cup of berries, or a placebo powder once a day for 16 weeks.
+The researchers gave them either freeze-dried blueberry powder, which is equivalent to a cup of berries, or a

 "There was improvement in cognitive performance and brain function in those who had the blueberry powder compared with those who took the placebo.
 The blueberry group demonstrated improved memory and improved access to words and concepts," Krikorian says.